-Pakistan's nuclear energy program dates back to the 1950s, but it was the loss of East Pakistan (now Bangladesh) in a bloody war with India that probably triggered a political decision in January 1972 (just one month later) to begin a secret nuclear weapons program.4 Deterring India's nuclear weapons and augmenting Pakistan's inferior conventional forces are widely believed to be the primary missions for Islamabad's nuclear arsenal.
+Pakistan's nuclear energy program dates back to the 1950s, but it was the loss of East Pakistan (now Bangladesh) in a war with India that probably triggered a January 1972 political decision (just one month later) to begin a secret nuclear weapons program.
+Deterring India's nuclear weapons and augmenting Pakistan's inferior conventional forces are widely believed to be the primary missions for Islamabad's nuclear arsenal.
 Observers point to India's 1974 "peaceful" nuclear explosion as the pivotal moment that gave additional urgency to the program.
 Pakistan produced fissile material for its nuclear weapons using gas-centrifuge-based uranium enrichment technology, which it mastered by the mid-1980s.
 Highly-enriched uranium (HEU) is one of two types of fissile material used in nuclear weapons; the other is plutonium.
-The country's main enrichment facility is a centrifuge plant located at Kahuta; Pakistan may have other enrichment sites.5
+The country's main enrichment facility is a centrifuge plant located at Kahuta; Pakistan may have other enrichment sites.
+Islamabad gained enrichment-related technology from many sources.
+This extensive assistance is reported to have included uranium enrichment technology from Europe, blueprints for a small nuclear weapon from China, and missile technology from China.